openstack-archive/tricircle/README.md

 * Nova proxy

-    Similar role like Nova-Compute.
+    The hypervisor driver for Nova running on Nova-Compute node.
 Transfer the VM operation to cascaded Nova.
 Also responsible for attach volume and network to the VM in the cascaded OpenStack.

 * Cinder proxy

-    Similar role like Cinder-Volume.
+    The Cinder-Volume driver for Cinder running on Cinder-Volume node..
 Transfer the volume operation to cascaded Cinder.

 * Neuton proxy